Random Test Data

 Sometimes random value can lead to test failures, so you want to be able to reproduce the failure and fix it.
 In most of codeunits in the application test libraries, you find an

-Initialize function that often contains following statement:
+Initialize method that often contains following statement:

-SetSeed function injects a starting point for the random numbers that the test will generate.
+SetSeed method injects a starting point for the random numbers that the test will generate.
 Then, when you rerun the test or try to reproduce the failure in another table or database, the same sequence of records is created each time.
 The followed code snippet illustres this seeding of data.

-RandomHistory.DELETEALL; RandomTestRunner.SetSeed(1); FOR Counter := 1 TO 400 DO BEGIN RandomHistory.EntryNo := Counter; RandomHistory.RandomValue := RandomTestRunner.RandDec(1000,2); RandomHistory.INSERT; END;
+RandomHistory.DELETEALL; RandomTestRunner.SetSeed(1); for Counter := 1 TO 400 do begin RandomHistory.EntryNo := Counter; RandomHistory.RandomValue := RandomTestRunner.RandDec(1000,2); RandomHistory.INSERT; end;

 If a test codeunit contains two tests, and both use random data, they run in sequence so that Test A gets Random Data A and Test B gets Random Data B. But if you decide to run only Test B, it gets a new random value.
 Similarly, if you change the order of the tests in your test codeunit, they all get new random data.
 You can use this behavior in different ways.
 For example, you can call the